-- 1.8 Where a school is named in a statement of Special Educational Needs, the Council has a duty to admit the child to the named setting before the over-subscription criteria is applied against applications received.
+- 1.11 Where a school is named in a statement of Special Educational Needs, the Council has a duty to admit the child to the named setting before the over-subscription criteria is applied against applications received.
 This will reduce the amount of places available to other applicants.
 If the total number of preferences for admission to a nursery setting exceeds the number of places then the following order of priority will be applied to allocate the available places: - 1.
-Looked-after children (children in public care) and previously looked-after children (see paragraph 21): - 2.
-Pupils living within the catchment area (see paragraph 11) and making an application on medical grounds (see paragraph 22) or placed on the Child Protection Register and recommended by Social Services (see paragraph 21);

-- 3. Pupils living within the catchment area (see paragraph 11); - 4.
-Pupils living outside of the catchment area and making an application on medical grounds (see paragraph 22) or placed on the Child Protection Register and recommended by Social Services (see paragraph 21); - 5.
-Pupils living outside of the catchment area. - 1.9 After considering the above categories, or if the number of applications in any one of the above categories exceeds the published admission number, priority will be based on those residing closest to the preferred school (see paragraph 13). - 1.10 There is no right of appeal against the Council's decision to refuse a nursery place. - 1.11 Nursery age pupils do not qualify for free home to school transport. - 1.12 The allocation of morning and afternoon sessions is the responsibility of the Headteacher of the relevant school. - 1.13 Note that a child's start date at nursery may be delayed if they are not fully toilet trained.
-This can be discussed with the nursery once a place has been allocated to the child. - 1.14 Attending a nursery class does not guarantee admission nor give any advantage to the child's application for Reception.
-Parents must make a separate application for admission to Reception at the appropriate time.
+Looked-after children (children in public care) and previously looked-after children (see paragraph 3.58 3.60); - 2.
+Pupils living within the catchment area (see paragraph 3.28 3.30) and making an application on medical grounds (see paragraph 3.62 3.63) or placed on the Child Protection Register and recommended by Social Services (see paragraph 3.60); - 3.
+Pupils living within the catchment area (see paragraph 3.28 3.30); - 4.
+Pupils living outside of the catchment area and making an application on medical grounds (see paragraph 3.62 3.63) or placed on the Child Protection Register and recommended by Social Services (see paragraph 3.60); - 5.
+Pupils living outside of the catchment area. - 1.12 After considering the above categories, or if the number of applications in any one of the above categories exceeds the published admission number, priority will be based on those residing closest to the preferred school (see paragraph 3.32 3.40). - 1.13 There is no right of appeal against the Council's decision to refuse a nursery place - 1.14 Nursery age pupils do not qualify for free home to school transport - 1.15 The allocation of morning and afternoon sessions is the responsibility of the Headteacher of the relevant school. - 1.16 Note that a child's start date at nursery may be delayed if they are not fully toilet trained.
+This can be discussed with the nursery once a place has been allocated to the child.

-2 Primary admission
+Primary admission

-- 2.1 Children can start school in the September following their fourth birthday.
-Attending a nursery class does not guarantee a place at any primary or infant school as a separate application is required, and priority is not given to those children attending any specific nursery setting. - 2.2 The legal requirements confirm that parents are able to delay the admission of their child (defer entry) until the term following their fifth birthday, and such a request will not prejudice an application in any way.
-It is the Council's expectation however that on starting school the child will continue to follow their chronological year group unless exceptional circumstances apply (see paragraph 7 Admission outside the normal age group). - 2.3 Where a parent exercises their right to defer their child's entry into Reception until later in the same school year, the effect is that the place is held for the child and is not available to be offered to another child within the same academic year.
+- 1.17 Children can start school on a full-time basis in the September following their fourth birthday. - 1.18 The legal requirements confirm that parents are able to delay the admission of their child (defer entry) until the term following their fifth birthday, and such a request will not prejudice an application in any way.
+It is the Council's expectation however that on starting school the child will continue to follow their chronological year group unless exceptional circumstances apply (see paragraph 3.19 Admission outside the normal age group). - 1.19 Where a parent exercises their right to defer their child's entry into Reception until later in the same school year, the effect is that the place is held for the child and is not available to be offered to another child within the same academic year.
 The parents would not however be able to defer entry beyond the beginning of the term after the child's fifth birthday, nor beyond the school year for which the application was made.

-2.4 For example:
+1.20 For example:

 Term in which child turns 5 Start date can be deferred until beginning of which term?
 Can the place be held open for the child?
 Year Group into which the child will be admitted

 Autumn Spring Yes Reception

 Spring Summer Yes Reception

-Summer Autumn No Year I
+Summer Autumn No Year 1